tahirahmadin/dunkin-demo/README.md

-# Dunkin' Donuts AI Chatbot Demo
+# Dunkin' Donuts Demo Chatbot

 Welcome to the **Dunkin' Donuts Demo Chatbot**!
 This project showcases an AI-powered chatbot designed to assist users with menu navigation and ordering.
 The chatbot leverages OpenAI APIs to provide dynamic, contextual responses based on the Dunkin' Donuts menu.